Sophie Stanbury Divorce: Why She Hasn’t Finalized Her Divorce Yet On ‘Ladies Of London’

 — Aimee (@ohmypnd) December 20, 2016

 “Alex and I are in a great place now.
 It’s taken time, and we’ve had a lot of stuff to figure out.
 I think the initial separation, you both go so far apart so quickly, the communication is not as good.
-And I think now, we’ve really come to the point where we are talking, we are communicating, we are figuring things out and making plans,” Sophie Stanbury explains to Bravo about where they are now, adding, “We’re friends again, which is really nice.
+And I think now, we’ve really come to the point where we are talking, we are communicating, we are figuring things out and making plans,” Sophie Stanbury explained to Bravo about where they are now, adding, “We’re friends again, which is really nice.
 So hopefully, we’ll stay like that.”

-Sophie and Alex hasn’t finalized their divorce just yet, but it sounds like they are in a space where it is possible to be cordial.
+Sophie and Alex haven’t finalized their divorce just yet, but it sounds like they are in a space where it is possible to be cordial.
 What do you think of Sophie Stanbury waiting to make a decision about her marriage and divorce?